 DEP: User account setup, SAML Auth

-The MDM protocol, in conjunction with the Device Enrollment Program (DEP) has supported configuration options around the initial macOS user setup process for some time.
+The MDM protocol, in conjunction with the program formerly known as Device Enrollment Program, or DEP (now Apple Automated Device Enrollment, or ADE) has supported configuration options around the initial macOS user setup process for some time.
 As an example, an admin can decide whether an account can be created interactively by the user.
 Or whether it receives an administrator or standard user permissions.

 Starting with macOS Catalina, MDM can specify the primary account name and username, as well as whether the user is allowed to change it or not.
 This is a helpful feature for environments that have standardized username formats.